tchbnl/random/README.md

 ## Scripts

-Reset all email accounts under a cPanel with randomized passwords.
+Reset all email accounts under a cPanel with randomized passwords:

 ```bash
 resettispaghetti()